Bananas in Pyjamas: Summary

 The main characters are two anthropomorphic bananas named B1 and B2.
 Other characters include the three teddy bears Amy, Lulu and Morgan, and Rat in a Hat.
 The bananas, the teddies and Rat in a Hat all live in the same neighbourhood, a cul-de-sac called "Cuddles Avenue".
 The bananas live next to the beach and serve as beach patrol.
 The teddies live next to and look after the park.
 Rat in a Hat works and lives at the community store.
 The characters enjoy eating "munchy honeycakes" and "yellow jelly".

 Production

 Inspiration

-The characters were inspired by a 1969 song written for children by British composer Carey Blyton (nephew of renowned children's author Enid Blyton).
+The characters were inspired by a 1969 song written for children by British composer Carey Blyton.
 The jaunty song describes (an unspecified number of) bananas in pyjamas chasing teddy bears, with a slight twist at the end where a musical sting emphasises that the bananas like to "catch them unawares".
 The song was shown on the Australian version of Play School for many years accompanied by an animation depicting pairs of bananas in blue-and-white striped pyjamas.
 This led to a "banana" plush toy being created as part of the "toy cast", which formed the basis of the physical appearance of B1 and B2.